 I loved his attitude and inquired more.
 He told me that he was from Udaipur and had come to Mumbai to help his brother in the shop.
 There is nothing much to do there other than farming, so he had turned towards the city of dreams!

-He showed me his shop and we talked for a while, till his brother came in and blasted our conversation.
+He showed me his shop and we talked for a while until his brother came in and blasted our conversation.
 He was quite angry about the whole scene and requested me to leave so that he can attend another customer; although there were none.